-Why is cloud-based log management important?
+Why is log management important?

 - Fixing issues like external database call failure, application exceptions, file upload failure, and dynamic user input verification.

 - Collecting and managing logs from multiple sources using a single interface.

 - Indexing logs for easy and intuitive search.

 - Searching through a wide range of logs and filtering out the required fields for troubleshooting.

 - Easily scaling up to manage a growing volume of logs.

 Key features of Site24x7 cloud log management tool

 Simplify log collection with Logstash and FluentD support